 Welcome to our blog!
 Here you'll find a collection of past newsletters, upcoming events and other news about The Net Church of Huntsville, Alabama.
 If you would like to receive our email newsletter, you can easily subscribe here for our weekly update.

-Will you come?
-You are invited to worship with us this Sunday morning at 10:30am, 2620 Clinton Ave., Campus 805.
-Just follow the blue flags!
+Join us Sunday morning, 10:30 am, 2620 Clinton Ave., Campus 805.
+Just follow the blue flags.